sali131/ULTIMATE-Subaru-Sensitivity-Calculator/README.md

 # ULTIMATE-Subaru-Sensitivity-Calculator

 Sensitivity calculator for ULTIMATE-Subaru WFI.
+A report summarising the sensitivity performance is included in the 'Ultimate.pdf' file.

 Download the "sensitivity" folder and run the ultimate.py python script to initiate the sensitivity calculator.